-The varied interests and strengths of our talented teachers, authors, editors and arrangers have played a large role in the success of our unique catalog.
-Piano solos and collections by our multifaceted author Jonathon Robbins range from simple jazz to demanding classical pieces.
+The varied interests and strengths of our talented teachers, authors, editors, and arrangers have played a large role in the success of our unique catalog.
+Piano solos and collections by our multifaceted Executive Arranger and Editor in Chief Jonathon Robbins range from simple jazz to demanding classical pieces.
 The Keyboard Kids methods by Carolyn Carson are essential for children venturing into the world of music.
-Our horn solos and collections by Tony Santorella, Jonathon Robbins and Lee West span various genres, including classical, jazz, patriotic and sacred and far surpass the quality of similar publications in circulation.
+Our horn solos and collections by Tony Santorella, Jonathon Robbins, and Lee West span various genres, including classical, jazz, patriotic and sacred and far surpass the quality of similar publications in circulation.
 Our guitar library was established when Roy Clark signed on to create a series of educational books.
-Fifteen years and nearly 700 titles later, the success of Roy’s methods including his Big Note Songbook sales through television media launched our guitar catalog.
+Almost twenty years and nearly 1000 titles later, the success of Roy’s methods including his Big Note Songbook sales through television media launched our guitar catalog.
 Thanks to Robert Tarchara and Jerry George we’ve grown our guitar line to include classical and fingerstyle pieces.
 Their solos and collections are unquestionably some of the finest arrangements ever written.

-Over the last few years, thanks to the genius of Mr. Larry McCabe, we launched an incredibly successful acoustic string series of “how to” books on playing guitar, fiddle, banjo, ukulele, dulcimer and autoharp.
+Over the last decade, thanks to the genius of Mr. Larry McCabe, we launched an incredibly successful acoustic string series of “How to Play” books on playing guitar, fiddle, banjo, ukulele, dulcimer, and autoharp.
 This evolution was natural for our company being that our relationship with Roy Clark has developed immensely.
-The direct sales generated from television advertising of Roy’s Custom Cutaway Guitar, Custom Banjos, Custom Fiddles and First Lesson DVD have set us apart from anyone else in the music industry.
+The direct sales generated from television advertising of Roy’s Custom Cutaway Guitar, Custom Banjos, Custom Fiddles, and First Lesson DVD have set us apart from anyone else in the music industry.

 Our Jazz Piano library exploded after the release of our Jazz Cocktails series from Bob Kail and Craig Stevens which is geared toward a skilled pianist, who reads well, but is no Oscar Peterson when it comes to improvisation.
 Since its release, Jazz Piano Cocktails, as well as several other Santorella titles, have been selected by the highly respected NYSSMA Organization as a required audition text for all jazz piano students competing in the boundaries encompassing that region.